-• Students who have not declared a major or who are required to complete Developmental Studies courses are required to see an advisor in the University Advisement Center located in the Advisement Resources Career Center (ARC) located on the 2nd level of the D. P. Culp Center (423-439-5244).
+- All students who have less than 60 earned credits are required Students who have not declared a major or who are required to complete Learning Support are required to see an advisor in the University Advisement Center located in the Advisement Resources Career Center (ARC) located on the 2nd level of the D. P. Culp Center (423-439-5244). - First-term-at-ETSU transfer students are required to meet with an advisor prior to registration for their first and second term of enrollment. - Students who have been readmitted are required to meet with an advisor prior to registration their first term back at ETSU.

-Note: Students who are only required to take Developmental Studies Math courses will be advised by their major advisor.
+Note: Students who are only required to take Learning Support in Math will be advised by their major advisor.